Moedrian/contens_for_blogs/CodeExperience/vagrant/init_vagrant.md

-# Basic Vagrant Initialization (with Virtual Box in Windows)
+# Basic Vagrant Initialization (with VirtualBox in Windows)

 ## Installation